England national under-20 football team: Current squad

-Players born between September 2005 and August 2006 are second-year graduates of the English academy system, players born between September 2006 and August 2007 are first-year graduates.
-Players born after 1 January 2007 remain eligible to play for England under-19s.
+Players born between September 2006 and August 2007 are second-year graduates of the English academy system, players born between September 2007 and August 2008 are first-year graduates.
+Players born after 1 January 2008 remain eligible to play for England under-19s.

-The following players were named in the squad for a game against Japan, to be played 14 November 2025.
+The following players were named in the squad for games against Italy, France and Germany, to be played between 25 September and 3 October 2026.

-Caps and goals correct as of 14 November 2025, after the match against Japan.
+Caps and goals correct as of 25 September 2026, after the match against Italy.

-Names in italics denote players who have been capped by England in a higher age group.